IrfanKpm/LearnGit-DemoRepo/README.md

 # LearnGit-DemoRepo

-LearnGit-DemoRepo is a personal learning space designed for mastering Git and GitHub
+LearnGit-DemoRepo is a personal learning space designed for mastering Git and GitHub.